The electric grid and all

 although each inverter still converts DC into AC:

-Stand alone inverters are used for off-grid solar arrays.
+Stand alone inverters are used for off-grid

 arrays, the solar panels generate direct current energy which is then